RNA Polymerase III Antibody, IgG

-Recommended first-line test for the evaluation of systemic sclerosis, or connective tissue disease with renal or cutaneous involvement.
-Panel is available, refer to Systemic Sclerosis Comprehensive Panel (2013325).
+First-line test for the evaluation of systemic sclerosis, or connective tissue disease with renal or cutaneous involvement.
+Preferred test is Comprehensive Systemic Sclerosis Panel (3000480).

 A negative result indicates no detectable IgG antibodies to the dominant antigen of RNA polymerase III and does not rule out the possibility of SSc.
 False-positive results may also occur due to non-specific binding of immune complexes.
 Strong clinical correlation is recommended.